 Heat Resistant Gloves Made for Grilling Are Perfect for Winter

 It goes without saying that it’s a smart idea to wear gloves anytime you’re outdoors in winter.

 Grilling gloves are distinctly different from regular gloves, however.
 They’re designed more for safety than warmth, although many do a good job of both.
 Think of grilling gloves as updated, next-level oven mitts because they primarily work in the same way.
 Like mitts, they can withstand high temperatures, usually over 600 degrees Fahrenheit with some rate as high as 932ºF (500ºC) of protection.

 Imagine trying to grill with plain, traditional winter gloves.
 The moment your hands get too close to the flames or coals, the gloves are likely to scorch, if not ignite.
 You’ll almost surely suffer from burns.
 Don’t even think about touching a hot grate or cooking tool with your winter mittens, either.
 Most of these types of gloves are highly flammable folks.

 In contrast, grilling gloves are heat-resistant, at least to a certain point.
 It depends on the gloves and, more specifically, the materials out of which they’re made.
-For example, cotton grill gloves will probably start to get uncomfortable fairly quickly if they come into close contact with high temperatures and not what we are talking about here.
+For example, cotton grill gloves will start to get uncomfortable quickly if they come into close contact with high temperatures.
+This is not what we are talking about here.

 Leather and synthetic materials work best.
-Leather grilling gloves are usually at the upper end of the price range and may cost upwards of $40 or more, but leather doesn’t singe as easily, so you can even add charcoal or move the grates on the grill.
+Leather grilling gloves are usually at the upper end of the price range and may cost upwards of $40 or more.
+Leather doesn’t singe easily, so you can even add charcoal or move the grates on the grill.
 Many synthetic grill gloves offer excellent heat protection and are usually more of a comfortable fit to boot.

 Trust me, you won’t be sorry you added a set of these to your grilling arsenal.